How Kurt Cobain Shaped the Future: A Legacy Timeline

 Loading Video...

-In 2002, a collection of Kurt Cobain's writings was published as "Journals", offering insights into his thoughts and experiences from the late 1980s until his death.
-The journal pages are reproduced in color, and there is a section added at the back with explanations and transcripts of some of the less legible pages.
+In 2002, a selection of Kurt Cobain's writings was published as "Journals", offering insights into his thoughts from the late 1980s until his death.

-In 2003, a paperback version of Kurt Cobain's "Journals" was released, featuring additional writings not included in the initial release.
+In 2003, a paperback version of "Journals" by Kurt Cobain was released, including a few additional writings not present in the initial release.

-In May 2004, the Kurt Cobain Memorial Committee was created as a non-profit organization to honor Cobain, planning to establish a memorial park and youth center in Aberdeen.
+In May 2004, the Kurt Cobain Memorial Committee, a non-profit, was created to honor Cobain, planning a memorial park and youth center in Aberdeen.

-In 2004, Ian Halperin and Max Wallace collaborated with Tom Grant to write "Love and Death: The Murder of Kurt Cobain", further exploring the conspiracy theories surrounding Cobain's death.
+In 2004, Ian Halperin and Max Wallace, in collaboration with Tom Grant, published "Love and Death: The Murder of Kurt Cobain", further exploring the conspiracy theories surrounding his death.

 Love & Death: The Murder of Kurt Cobain